Berlin Irish RFC

-Berlin Irish RFC is a German rugby union club from Berlin, currently playing in the Rugby-Regionalliga, the German Women's Sevens Series and the Berlin-Brandenburg Sevens Series.
+Berlin Irish RFC is a German rugby club from Berlin, currently playing rugby union in the Rugby-Regionalliga, and participating in the German Women's Sevens Series, as well as in the Berlin-Brandenburg Sevens Series.

 The club was formed in 2016, having both women's and men's teams since the beginning.
+Later added several youth rugby divisions, and a mixed-gender touch rugby team in 2024.

-Since 2018 the Berlin Irish host an annual Beach Rugby tournament with a men's/mixed and women's competition at BeachMitte with teams visiting from all over Germany, Austria and the United Kingdom.
-After two events there was a two-year break due to the Covid-19 pandemic but the tournament resumed in 2022.
+Since 2018 the Berlin Irish host an annual beach rugby tournament with a men's/mixed and women's competition at BeachMitte with teams visiting from all over Germany, Austria and the United Kingdom.
+After two events, there was a two-year break due to the COVID-19 pandemic, but the tournament resumed in 2022.